 Wheelchair Accessible Workstations and Study Rooms

-Five wheelchair accessible computer workstations are available on the 2nd (main) floor near the Reference & Information Desk.
-Six study rooms have sufficient room for wheelchair turn around.
+Three adjustable height, wheelchair accessible workstations are available on the 2nd (main) floor across the Reference & Information Desk.
+Two study rooms on the 4th floor are marked as wheelchair accessible.
 Reserve a room here.

 The John C. Hitt Library has several reading and listening aid devices.
 If you are unfamiliar with the assistive technology used in the library, UCF Student Accessibility Services keeps a list of Support Agencies that offer instruction on using it.
 This equipment is useful for persons with print related impairments who wish to conduct independent research using the Library’s electronic resources.

-All public PCs provide the Windows “Ease of Access” suite of services (e.g. magnifier, narrator, on-screen keyboard) directly from the desktop.
+All public PCs provide Read&Write literacy software and the Windows “Ease of Access” suite of services (magnifier, narrator, on-screen keyboard, speech recognition) directly from the “Accessibility” folder on each desktop.
+In addition, all public PCs have JAWS, ZoomText, and Fusion software.

 Visit the following locations in the library for other equipment and software: